 The Marker Pane

-You can insert markers in two different ways:
+You can insert markers in three different ways:

 - During testing, by tapping the marker button shown in the GameBench Android app (the first tap will mark an “in” and the second tap will mark an “out”);

 - Retrospectively, by using the “Insert Marker” box within the Marker tab on the GameBench Web Dashboard (as shown below).